Settings

 Default: 'scrapy.squeues.LifoMemoryQueue'

-Type of in-memory queue used by scheduler.
+Type of in-memory queue used by the scheduler.
 Other available type is:

 scrapy.squeues.FifoMemoryQueue